 Illness is typically characterized by nausea, vomiting, and diarrhea.
 The symptoms begin from a few hours up to five days after consumption of raw or undercooked seafood, particularly shellfish, or after ingestion of surface waters.

-If you or someone you know, has suffered sickness or illness as a result of food poisoning, contact the Montana legal offices of Bliven Law Firm, P.C.
+If you or someone you know, has suffered sickness or illness as a result of food poisoning, contact the Montana and Oregonlegal offices of Bliven Law Firm, P.C.
 You may be entitled to legal compensation if you have become ill as a result of Vibrio Parahaemolyticus illness.